EasyRPG/RTP/README.md

 # EasyRPG RTP

-EasyRPG RTP is a material replacement bundle to play RPG Maker 2000 and 2003 games which depend on RPG Maker RTP material library.
+EasyRPG RTP is a material replacement bundle to play RPG Maker 2000 and 2003 games which depend on the RPG Maker RTP material library.

 EasyRPG RTP is part of the EasyRPG Project.
 More information is available at the project website: <https://easyrpg.org/rtp-replacement/>

-Original RPG Maker RTP contains a set of material resources:
+The original RPG Maker RTP contains a set of material resources:

 - Graphics
 - Music
 - Sound effects

-It allows a preconfigured setup for game creation and shared with other RPG Maker based games, saving download bandwidth and disk space.
+It allows one to have a preconfigured setup for game creation and is shared with other RPG Maker based games, saving download bandwidth and disk space.

-However, original RPG Maker RTP can't be distributed freely.
-RPG Maker RTP features a non-free, propietary license and only can be distributed by authorized RPG Maker distributors.
-Product customers can distribute materials but only without separating parts from games made with RPG Maker.
+However, the original RPG Maker RTP can't be distributed freely.
+RPG Maker RTP features a non-free, proprietary license and only can be distributed by authorized RPG Maker distributors.
+Product customers can distribute materials only after separating them from games made with RPG Maker.

-EasyRPG RTP aims to be the free (as in freedom) replacement compatible with the original RPG Maker RTP allowing to distribute games with more freedom.
+EasyRPG RTP aims to be a free (as in freedom) replacement, compatible with the original RPG Maker RTP, so that games can be distributed more freely.

 ## Material files